 A Look Back At The Phish Baker’s Dozen Residency

-It’s been two years since Phish held their historic Baker’s Dozen residency at New York City’s Madison Square Garden.
+It’s been three years since Phish held their historic Baker’s Dozen residency at New York City’s Madison Square Garden.
 Across 13 nights — from July 21 to August 6, 2017 — the Vermont jam band performed 237 distinct songs without repetition, with each night taking on a specific donut-flavored theme.
 With a run time of around 34-and-a-half hours across 26 sets, the group served up 176 originals, 61 covers, 19 debuts and 23 bust outs (with a gap of 50 shows or more).
 To fans, Baker’s Dozen marked one of the band’s finest runs since the late-1990s.
 However, the run earned recognition from the outside world as well, with the quartet earning a banner in the rafters of MSG for their record-breaking residency.

 The innovative nature and format of Baker’s Dozen led to dozens of much-hyped moments.
 For this week’s Sunday Cinema, here’s a look back at Phish’s now-iconic residency and highlighting 10 of its best moments.
 As a note, the list is restricted to pro-shot videos previously released by Phish, which may explain why some notable moments did not make the cut.

 One of the improvisational highlights of Baker’s Dozen’s first weekend fell on night three, more widely known as “Red Velvet” night.
 The band’s rendition of “It’s Ice” was jammed past the 15-minute mark, with the Rift tune used to wind down the first set ahead of the frame’s final take on “More.”
 While “It’s Ice” traditionally gets a brief ending jam, on Sunday, July 23, the group eschewed tradition, opting to extend the ending jam for nearly 10 minutes — making it a first of its kind.